OpenTelemetry in server-side SDKs

 We recommend enabling OpenTelemetry in LaunchDarkly server-side SDKs if you use LaunchDarkly’s Observability, Experimentation, or Guarded rollouts features, or if you use third-party observability tools that support the OpenTelemetry framework.

-OpenTelemetry metrics, logs, and traces are available in the Observability features.
+In the LaunchDarkly UI, OpenTelemetry metrics, logs, and traces are available in the Observability feature.

 To configure and send OpenTelemetry data to LaunchDarkly when you are using LaunchDarkly server-side SDKs: